A guide to choosing snacks for your kids before you hit the open road that they will eat and won't turn your car into a mess.

 To help make more memories and less headaches for you in the front seat, we have come up with a guide to what snacks to pack for kids.
 It's part of our summer Hit the Road Snackin' series.

-- Individual nut butter packs
+- Individual nut butter packs (such as peanut butter or almond butter)

 - Pretzel rods